This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The KURUSOLE provides all the support I need and the pigskin lining on the leather straps feels super soft against my skin.
 Plus, they’re easy to just slip on and off, which is great since I’m always on the go.

 I’ve had these sandals for three years now and they’re practically all I ever wear!
 Not only are they comfortable but the quality is amazing.
 The original white pair is still going strong!
-I’m on my second pair of black ones, only because I wear them almost daily and the Florida sun faded them a bit (I wear them to the beach too).
+I did buy a second pair of black ones but only because I wear them almost daily and the Florida sun faded them a bit (I wear them to the beach too).

 Kuru Running Shoes